PortsMaster/PortMaster-New/ports/fightorperish/README.md

 ## Notes
-Thanks to [Dennis Payne](https://gitlab.com/dulsi/fop) for creating Fight or Peris and making it available for free!
+Thanks to [Dennis Payne](https://gitlab.com/dulsi/fop) for creating Fight or Perish and making it available for free!

 ## Controls